Code-dot-mil/code.mil/_pages/index.md

       alt: 'arrow right'
     title: Make us better.
     description: We've drafted this documentation in partnership with the open source community.
 You can help improve our open source strategy by improving these documents!
 Open an issue or a pull request with your suggestions.

+intro: |
+  The U.S. Department of Defense (<acronym title='Department of Defense'>DoD</acronym>) faces unique challenges in open sourcing its code.
+Unlike most software projects, code written by U.S. Federal government employees typically does not have copyright protections under U.S. and some international laws.
+This can make it difficult to attach an open source license to our code.
+The [Defense Digital Service](https://dds.mil) (<acronym title='Defense Digital Service'>DDS</acronym>) has been working with DoD and the open source community since early 2017 to develop a guideline for supporting open source software (<acronym title='open source software'>OSS</acronym>) within the Department.
 ---

 ## What is Code.mil?